Do you hear the people sing

 in the Garden of the Lord.

 Worship at Broadway is always a unique and creative experience.
-Our 2016 Lenten series was no exception!
+This Lenten series was no exception!

 Lent is a six week season beginning with the penitent worship service of Ash Wednesday and continuing to Resurrection Easter Sunday.
 A time for spiritual discipline, self denial, and special spiritual growth, Lent includes Holy Week considerations of darkness before the dawn, suffering and crucifixion prior to resurrection, as well as struggles and trials prior to freedom and new life.